Learn how to grout tiles for the perfect finish to the perfect DIY tile project with this quick four step guide from Beaumont Tiles on How to Grout.

 Clean up with a slightly damp sponge.
 Don’t wash the floor or get it overly wet.
 The trick here is to lift the film off the tiles without wetting the actual grouted joint.

 After most of the grout has been removed from the tiles, give them another once-over with the damp sponge.
-Then buff over the tiles with clean, dry cloths and a doodle bug.
+Only when the grout is completely dry buff over the tiles with clean, dry cloths.

-Once the tiles are completely clean, we recommend applying a grout sealer.
+Once the grout is completely dry after 48 hours, we recommend applying a grout sealer.